mickymacirl/CI-P2-Quiz-RS/README.md

 ![HTML Results](./assets/readme/htmlvalrm.jpg)

- Used *[Javascript Validator](https://jshint.com/)* to validate the Javascript on this stie, with one error saying that checkAnswer is unused. checkAnswer is used in the quiz.html file to check the quiz players answer so is not used within the javascript file.
+ Used *[Javascript Validator](https://jshint.com/)* to validate the Javascript on this stie, with one error saying that checkAnswer is unused. checkAnswer is used in the quiz.html file to check the quiz player's answer so it is not used within the javascript file.

 ![Javascript Results](./assets/readme/jsvalrm.jpg)

 ### Wave Testing

 - Used *[WAVE Validator](https://wave.webaim.org/)* to test the pages.
-The index page is showing an unlabeled sumbit button error, was not able to fix this due to lack of time.
+The index page is showing an unlabeled submit button error, I was not able to fix this due to lack of time.

 ![Wave Results](./assets/readme/waverm.jpg)